zalenix/portaldocs/portal-sdk/templates/design-patterns-page-filtering.md

 ## Anatomy

-### Page
+### Page or grid
-The search field, filters, add filter and reset filter controls are all logically on one continuous line.
+To filter a page or grid, a collection of controls are controls are all logically on one continuous line.
+* Search - a text entry box to perform text matching against items
+* Filter - 0 or more filters to easily filter a particular aspect of the items in the list
+* Add filter - a control to add more filters to the page.
+A page that contains a fixed set of non-removable filters and no additional filters, does not need an `Add filter` control.
+* Reset filters - a link to reset the filters on the page to the same state as when the page was initially loaded

 <div style="max-width:800px">
 <img alttext="Time range" src="../media/design-patterns-page-filtering/anatomy-page.PNG"  />
 </div>